William Adams (samurai): Origins of Western mythology

 According to Professor Derek Massarella of Chuo University in Tokyo, Adams was largely forgotten in England until the 1872 discovery of his alleged tomb in Japan led to a proliferation of myths and hyperbolic stories.
 Soon the public in England became embarrassed by the lack of their own monument or memorial to Adams in England.
-After years of lobbying, a memorial clock in Adams' honour was erected in Gillingham in 1934.
+After years of lobbying, a memorial clock in Adams's honour was erected in Gillingham in 1934.
 The dedication pamphlet for this event includes an artist's depiction of Adams which Massarella dismisses as a complete fabrication.
 As for the tomb that sparked the frenzy, Massarella, writing two decades before the forensic mtDNA study, concludes that it likely has nothing to do with Adams.